tfachmann/personal-website/blog-src/inkscape-scientific.md

 Now that latex will do the rendering, it will also render commands such as `\emph{}` or recognizes the math mode `$\pi$`.
 Therefore, we can now type the symbol of the balls radius exactly as it is in the text (caption): `$r_{\text{BALL}} = \SI{50}{\milli\meter}$`.
-Within Inkscape it will look like that:
+In Inkscape it looks like that:

 <img src="../src/inkscape_comparison_editor_02.png">

 Yes, I have to admit that editing the `svg` is quite inconvenient now, as we *do **not** see what we get* anymore.
-Note, that the placement of the text entry within latex will be on the left center of the field and only the beginning of the text has to be within the drawing.
+Note, that the placement of the text entry within latex will be on the left center of the field where only the beginning of the text has to be within the drawing.
-You can change the size and aspect ratio of it without affecting the rendered output.
+Depending on the amount of commands involved, things can become very messy.
-Depending on the amount of commands involved in the text, things can become very messy, so I suggest decreasing to a size where everything can still be read.
+When editing the `svg`, I often lower the size and aspect ratio of the text, as this won't affect the rendered output but improves readability by a lot.

 To import a `pdf_tex` file in a figure, one might use the following snippet which includes tweaks to change the `fontsize` and `width` of the figure: